 Tochtli in the Ancient Aztec Calendar

-Tochtli, the Nahuatl word for rabbit, is the first day of the 8th trecena in the tonalpohualli, with the head of a rabbit as its symbol.
-Also known as Lamat in Maya, the day Tochtli is a day of selflessness, self-sacrifice, and providing one’s service to something that’s much greater than oneself.
+Tochtli is one of the 20 day signs in the tonalpohualli, the 260-day ritual calendar of the Aztecs.
+Its occurrence in the trecenas (13-day periods) would shift with each cycle of the calendar.
+Similar to Lamat in Maya, the day Tochtli is a day of selflessness, self-sacrifice, and providing one’s service to something that’s much greater than oneself.

 This day is also a day for being religious and in touch with nature as well as one’s spirit.
 It’s a bad day for acting out against others, especially one’s enemies.
 It’s also associated with fertility and new beginnings.